 The most severe form of postpartum psychiatric illness is postpartum psychosis.
 It is a rare condition – occurs in approximately 1 in 1,000 women after childbirth.
 Postpartum psychosis is an emergency situation that often requires inpatient treatment.
 Symptoms are often dramatic and start as early as 48 to 72 hours after delivery.

 The earliest signs are restlessness, irritability, and sleep difficulty.
 Patients may shift rapidly from depression to elation and often act erratic, disorganized and confused.
 Delusional beliefs are common and often center around the baby.
 Auditory hallucinations (also called “voices in your head”) can occur that instruct the mother to harm herself or her baby.
 Tragic cases have been reported where women with postpartum psychosis have killed themselves or their baby.

 We encourage you to watch for postpartum depression symptoms after you’re home with your baby.
 Some women don’t report their symptoms for fear that their family or physician will think they are “crazy” or will try take their baby away.
 That’s not the case; most postpartum depression cases are completely manageable if you seek help from your physician.

 It’s important to understand that postpartum depression is not your fault.
-We can help, and Dr. Yaprak Harrison is available at our clinic for consultation and guidance.
-You can request an appointment here or by calling 214-635-8300.
+We can help, and you can request an appointment here or by calling 214-635-8300.